On International Women's Day, we want to kickstart the conversations that will help us raise empowered young ladies…

 9. Never lose sight of who you are

 Life doesn’t end when you become a mum.
 Teach your daughters that being a mum and a career woman are not mutually exclusive.
 Tell them they’ll continue to be brilliant, independent women with hopes and dreams.
 They’ll just have more love in their hearts!

 To really dig deep into female empowerment, we turned to Ramita Anand for some sound advice.
 Ramita is the founder of Elevate.RA – an educational mentoring service designed to empower young girls to help them lead remarkable lives.
-She has 15 years of experience working with students in classrooms and in one-on-one settings.
+She has over 15 years of experience working with students in classrooms and in one-on-one settings.
 In addition to her hands-on work, she frequently speaks and writes about learning differences, the benefits of mentorship, girls’ empowerment, and more.
 Here are her tips on teaching five critical skills that our girls need to develop in order to grow into the future leaders we can be proud of…

 1. The skill of self-belief

 Encourage girls to look inwards to accept themselves, and the things that make them unique.
 A great way to start is by highlighting and celebrating any achievement, big or small.
 This helps stop the cycle of comparison and increases their confidence so they can learn how to accept and love themselves.

 Instilling a shift in their growth mindset will help to build confidence and allow them to further refine and develop their inner voice.
 By teaching our girls to change their built-in thought patterns, we can help alter their approach to new challenges, foster new growth, and feed their brains with greater optimism and less self-doubt.